SiliconLabs/zipgateway/README.md

 ## DISCLAIMER

 The Z/IP Gateway solution is in maintenance mode.
-To access a maintained Z-Wave gateway solution supporting the latest protocol features, refer to the [Unify SDK](https://github.com/SiliconLabs/UnifySDK) project.
+To access a maintained Z-Wave gateway solution supporting the latest protocol features, refer to the [z-wave-pc-controller](https://github.com/SiliconLabsSoftware/z-wave-protocol-controller) project.

 ## LICENSING

 Z/IP Gateway is covered the [Master Software License Agreement (MSLA)](https://www.silabs.com/about-us/legal/master-software-license-agreement), which applies unless otherwise noted.
 Refer to [LICENSE](./LICENSE) for more details.

 ## HOW TO USE Z/IP GATEWAY

 Z/IP Gateway reference setup is a Raspberry Pi running raspbian-9 OS (EoL).